On this page you'll find information about tickets and memberships, how to travel to Shetland and how to find accommodation for your stay.

 Travel by Air

 You can also fly from Glasgow, Edinburgh, Inverness and Aberdeen with Loganair to Sumburgh - Shetland's main airport.
 There are several flights per day.
-Loganair flights are now operated by Flybe and can be booked online at www.flybe.com or by contacting your local travel agent.
+Loganair flights can be booked online at https://www.loganair.co.uk or by contacting your local travel agent.

 Where can I go for help in finding accommodation?